manvi0107/4-bit-ALU/README.md

 Files:
-code.sv — ALU design (combinational logic, always @(*) block with a case statement on op) testbench.sv — Testbench exercising all 8 operations, including an overflow case for addition
+code.sv: ALU design (combinational logic, always @(*) block with a case statement on op) testbench.sv: Testbench exercising all 8 operations, including an overflow case for addition

 How it was verified: